quasarframework/quasar/docs/src/pages/quasar-cli/developing-ssr/ssr-middleware.md

 The SSR middleware files fulfill one special purpose: they prepare the Nodejs server that runs your SSR app with additional functionality (Expressjs compatible middleware).

-With SSR middleware files, it is possible to split each of your dependencies into self-contained, easy to maintain files.
+With SSR middleware files, it is possible to split the middleware logic into self-contained, easy to maintain files.
 It is also trivial to disable any of the SSR middleware files or even contextually determine which of the SSR middleware files get into the build through `quasar.conf.js` configuration.

 ::: tip
 For more advanced usage, you will need to get acquainted to the [Expressjs API](https://expressjs.com/en/4x/api.html).